 But, as you’re probably still at that first flush of excitement phase, you’ll want to see what we can do.
 Here’s a selection of architectural lighting ideas which we can discuss for your project.
 Let your imagination be lit up.

 You’ll notice that beautiful exterior photography of houses in luxury homes magazines will all have sophisticated exterior lighting.
-This not only highlights spaces to make your house look wonderful from outside, but has practical uses, if you’re sitting outside in summer.
+This not only highlights spaces to make your house look wonderful from the outside, but has practical uses, if you’re sitting outside in summer.
 Highlighting outdoor seating areas, walkways or drives is essential and will allow you to enjoy your outdoor space even more.
 Garden spike lights bring focus onto trees or sculptures.
-They also add depth to your garden.
+They also add depth to your garden creating a great architectural lighting design.
 Likewise, low-level planting in borders can be lit using infill light.

 A new house without a lighting designer is like a rose bush without flowers – it just isn’t showing its full potential.
 Great lighting will affect how you emotionally respond to a space.